Simon-K-Schaefer/umify/README.md

 >perl umify_normalized_iso.pl sample.fasta

-The script creates a folder containing a log file with primer and UMI information as well as a new fasta files with corrected sequences for all reads and primer defined isotypes.
+The script creates a folder containing a log file with primer and UMI information as well as new fasta files with corrected sequences for all reads and primer defined isotypes.